-Handy features include being able to pause each NES game at any point, or save and reload your own checkpoints, making the experience much more forgiving than the arcade cabinets of yore.
+Handy features include being able to pause each game at any point, or save and reload your own checkpoints, making the experience much more forgiving than the arcade cabinets of yore.
 Online capability also lets you play two-player games competitively with friends, or swap over control between devices in one-player games.

 Custom button mapping is absent, so you are stuck using the A and B buttons the wrong way round from an actual NES controller – unless you buy Nintendo's wireless NES controllers, which are only available for sale for Nintendo Switch Online members.

-Does Nintendo Switch Online have cloud saves?
+Nintendo Switch Online cloud saves

 One sore point for Switch users has been the omission of cloud saves for their games, meaning that a busted Switch console will take all your hard-earned progress with it.
 To prevent you having to start Breath Of The Wild all over again – again – the paid service will back all of your save files onto Nintendo’s own servers for safety.

-This is in keeping with the save data on Sony's Playstation Plus program, though any Xbox owner can access cloud saving for free.
+This is in keeping with the save data on Sony's Playstation Plus program, though any Xbox One owner can access cloud saving for free.
 If your Nintendo Switch Online subscription lapses, your save files are protected for up to six months before they vanish from the cloud.

 While Nintendo Switch Online's cloud saving will be enabled by default for most titles, developers can choose to opt out to prevent online cheating – since reloading an old save file could restore items someone had traded to another player, or even reset their online ranking.

-1 month: £3.49 / $3.99
+1 month: $3.99 (£3.49 / AU$5.95)

-3 months: £6.99 / $7.99
+3 months: $7.99 (£6.99 / AU$11.95)

-12 months: £17.99 / $19.99
+12 months: $19.99 (£17.99 / AU$29.95)

-Family (12 months): £31.49 / $34.99
+Family (12 months): $34.99 (£31.49 / AU$54.95)

-Individual users will be able to sign up for £3.49 / $3.99 per month, with reduced rates for longer membership options (see box, right).
-There’s also a separate ‘Family’ option that includes allows up to 8 Nintendo Accounts to use the same subscription, for £31.49 / $34.99.
+Individual users can sign up for $3.99 (£3.49 / AU$5.95) per month, with reduced rates for longer membership options (see box, right).
+There’s also a separate ‘Family’ option that includes allows up to 8 Nintendo Accounts to use the same subscription, for $34.99 (£31.49 / AU$54.95).